The coarse Baum-Connes conjecture for certain relative expanders: Introduction

-We will say that a sequence of group extensions $\left( 1\to N_n\to G_n\to Q_n\to 1 \right)_{n\in \mathbb{N}}$ is an {\em "A-by-CE" extension}, or has the {\em "A-by-CE" structure}, if it satisfies the assumptions in the theorem.
-Similarly, we may talk about "CE-by-CE", "CE-by-A", "abelian-by-Haagerup", and so on for obvious meanings.
-For a long time, weakly embedded expanders (see Definition \ref{weakly embedded expander} below) were the only known obstruction for a metric space with bounded geometry to coarsely embed into Hilbert space \cite{Grom00,Grom03,Matousek}.
-In \cite{Arzhantseva-Tessera 2015}, G. Arzhantseva and R. Tessera introduce the notion of {\em relative expanders} (see Definition \ref{relative expander} below) to construct the first sequence of finite Cayley graphs which does not coarsely embed into any $L^p$-space for any $1\leq p< \infty$, nor into any uniformly curved Banach space, and yet does not admit any weakly embedded expander.
-In \cite{Delabie-Khukhro}, T. Delabie and A. Khukhro construct a certain box space of a free group to answer in the affirmative an open problem asked in \cite{Arzhantseva-Tessera 2015}: does there exist a sequence of finite graphs with bounded degree and large girth which does not coarsely embed into a Hilbert space and yet does not contain a weakly embedded expander?
-We observe that all these examples by G. Arzhantseva and R. Tessera, and T. Delabie and A. Khukhro have the A-by-CE group extension structure.
-Hence, we have
+We will say that a sequence of group extensions $\left( 1\to N_m\to G_m\to Q_m\to 1 \right)_{m\in \mathbb{N}}$ is a {\em ``CE-by-CE'' extension}, or has the {\em ``CE-by-CE'' structure}, if it satisfies the assumptions in the above theorem.
+Similarly, we may talk about ``A-by-A'', ``A-by-CE'', ``CE-by-A'', and so on for obvious meanings, where ``A'' stands for property A introduced by the third author \cite{Yu2000}, which implies ``CE''.

+For a long time, weakly embedded expanders (see Definition \ref{weakly embedded expander} below) were the only known obstruction for a metric space with bounded geometry to coarsely embed into Hilbert space.
+In \cite{Arzhantseva-Tessera 2015}, however, G. Arzhantseva and R. Tessera introduced a notion of {\em relative expander} (see Definition \ref{relative expander} below) to construct the first sequence of finite Cayley graphs which does not coarsely embed into any $L^p$-space for any $1\leq p< \infty$, nor into any uniformly convex Banach space, and yet does not admit any weakly embedded expander.
+In \cite{Delabie-Khukhro}, T. Delabie and A. Khukhro construct a certain box space of a free group to answer in the affirmative an open problem asked in \cite{Arzhantseva-Tessera 2015}: does there exist a sequence of finite graphs with bounded degree and large girth which does not coarsely embed into Hilbert space and yet does not contain a weakly embedded expander?
+We observe that all these examples by G. Arzhantseva and R. Tessera, and T. Delabie and A. Khukhro, are sequences of extensions of finite groups which have the ``A-by-CE'' structure.
+Consequently, we have the following result, which in particular solves an open problem raised by G. Arzhantseva and R. Tessera in \cite[Section 8, Open Problems]{Arzhantseva-Tessera 2015}.

-\begin{corollary} The coarse Baum-Connes conjecture holds for all relative expanders exhibited by G. Arzhantseva and R. Tessera, and the special box spaces of free groups discovered by T. Delabie and A. Khukhro, which do not coarsely embed into Hilbert space, yet do not contain a weakly embedded expander. \end{corollary}
+\begin{corollary} The coarse Baum--Connes conjecture holds for all relative expanders exhibited by G. Arzhantseva and R. Tessera, and the special box spaces of free groups discovered by T. Delabie and A. Khukhro, which do not coarsely embed into Hilbert space, yet do not contain a weakly embedded expander. \end{corollary}

-This in particular solves an open problem raised by G. Arzhantseva and R. Tessera in \cite[Section 8 Open Problems]{Arzhantseva-Tessera 2015}.
-For a single extension of groups, the above theorem may be restated as follows.

-\begin{theorem} Let $1\to N\to G\to Q\to 1$ be a short exact sequence of finitely generated groups.
-If $N$ has Property A and $Q$ coarsely embeds into Hilbert space, then the coarse Baum-Connes conjecture holds for $G$. \end{theorem}